-Guide to deploy WordPress on Amazon EC2 instance running Amazon Linux 2023 (AL2023)
+Guide to deploy performance optimized WordPress with Amazon CloudFront (optional) on Amazon EC2 instance running Amazon Linux 2023 (AL2023)

 Overview

-This article suggests how you can install WordPress on Amazon EC2 instances running Amazon Linux 2023 (AL2023), including steps to obtain and install HTTPS certificate.
+This article suggests how you can install WordPress on Amazon EC2 instances running Amazon Linux 2023 (AL2023).
+It also covers optional steps to deploy Amazon CloudFront CDN and to install valid HTTPS certificate on your EC2 instance.

 WordPress requirements